| |

 Instructions

-• Cut the apples crosswise into very thin slices (about ⅛").
+• Cut the apples crosswise using a mandoline into very thin slices (about 3mm or ⅛ inch).
 Lightly tap out any seeds from the center.

 • Place the apple slices in a mixing bowl and sprinkle with the cinnamon and nutmeg.
 Toss to coat the slices well.

 • Place the apple slices in the basket of an air fryer.
-Set the machine to 200°F and set the timer for 30 minutes.
+Set the machine to 250°F and set the timer for 15 minutes.
+NOTE: If your air fryer basket is small, you may want to do this in 2 batches so the slices cook evenly.

-• After 30 minutes, toss the apple slices.
-Set the timer for another 30 minutes and bake again.
-Toss them at least once during this time.
+• After 15 minutes, toss the apple slices.
+Set the timer for another 15 minutes and cook them again for a total of 45 minutes.

 • The apple chips will crisp up as they cool.
 If you're not sure that they are done, take one or two out of the air fryer basket and let them cool.
 If they're still chewy, return them to the basket and cook for another 10-15 minutes.